spatie/typescript-transformer/docs/usage/formatters.md

 }
 ```

-Within the `format` method a path to the output file is given which can be formatted.
+Within the `format` method, a path to the output file is given, which should be formatted.